-- obtain knowledge of brain plasticity, cognitive development, interventions, recovery, treatment, adaptation; - be able to understand the difference between experimental studies on brain plasticity and the clinical relevance; - learn to critically appraise theoretical models on neuropsychological treatment and case reports.
+- obtain knowledge of brain plasticity, cognitive enhancement, behavioural interventions, recovery, treatment, adaptation; - be able to understand the difference between experimental studies on brain plasticity and the clinical relevance for daily behavior; - be able to explain brain-behavior relationship from a biopsychosocial perspective rather than a biomedical perspective; - learn to critically appraise theoretical models on neuropsychological treatment and case reports.

-PSY6067 Period 2 30 Oct 2023 22 Dec 2023
+PSY6067 Period 2 28 Oct 2024 20 Dec 2024

-- S.Z.
-Stapert - C.M. van Heugten
+• C.M. van Heugten